romgrk/pencil/README.md

 ## Design

-This library is a thin visualization layer on top of [2d-geometry](https://github.com/romgrk/2d-geometry), which provides powerful mathematical primitives. `Node` elements are one mathematical primitive with one `Style`, grouped under `Container` elements.
+This library is a thin visualization layer on top of [2d-geometry](https://github.com/romgrk/2d-geometry), which provides powerful mathematical primitives.
+It's canvas-only (no SVG), so it can stay performant, small & simple.
 The API is inspired & copied from PixiJS when possible.

 ## Why not..